chrisallmark/JIRA.Teamboard/README.md

 To view a specific chartboard:
 <pre>http://[host:port]/[teamboard]?view=chartboard&chart=[releaseburn|sprintburn|taskburn|taskflow|taskwork]</pre>

-> The chartboard displays any of the dashboard charts in full screen and is provided as an alternative to the consolidated dashboard view.
+> NOTE: The chartboard displays any of the dashboard charts in full screen and is provided as an alternative to the consolidated dashboard view.

 ##HDTV Kiosk
 The JIRA Teamboard is designed to be run in full screen on a HDTV at 1920x1080 resolution.
 The recommended browser is Google Chrome, but it should work in most CSS3/HTML5 compliant browsers.